stuckinsnow/stuckinsnow/README.md

 #### Photography & Design

-Photography doesn't come as naturally to me as coding, but it's a nice and relaxing hobby that has taught me a lot about colour theory: [photocasa.net](https://photocasa.net).
+Photography doesn't come as naturally to me as coding, but it's a nice and relaxing hobby.
+Photography has taught me a lot about colour theory and lighting: [photocasa.net](https://photocasa.net).

 * Adobe CC (entire cloud)
 * Figma